 Welcome to Scientific American's National Park Nature Walks.
 I'm your host and guide Jacob Job.

-Today, we explore the Northwoods.
+Today, we climb up into the Sequoias.

 For the better part of a decade, I've explored national parks and other protected areas across the country and world, developing a deep respect and appreciation for them.
 I’m also a conservationist and ecologist, and so I’ve spent a lot of time *alone*, recording the sounds of the species and places I encounter.
 I want to connect you to these places as well.